Tregarthen's Hotel: Famous visitors

 Prince Charles visited Tregarthen's Hotel on two occasions for meetings with the Duchy Tenants Association.
 His most recent visit to the islands with the Duchess of Cornwall was in August 2012 to see the new school, which he helped design.

 Queen Elizabeth II visited the hotel on 3 June 2011, when Tregarthen's Hotel hosted an official reception for ninety people.

+Queen Camilla took lunch on the terrace at Tregarthen's Hotel on 20th July 2021, during a visit by the then Prince of Wales to St Mary's.

 Ownership

 Tregarthen's remained a family owned and run business until 15 February 1915 when a company was formed with a Penzance estate agent, WH Lane, followed by his son Thurstan T Lane, as chairmen.
 The hotel remained in the same ownership for a century, with WH Lane's grandson, Jonathan Lane, becoming Director in 1980 and then Chairman.
 On 24 April 2015, Tregarthen's Hotel was sold to Nigel and Jackie Wolstenholme, for whom it is a first hotel venture.
 Other business interests of Nigel and Jackie Wolstenholme include the 25 acre Somborne Valley Vineyard in Hampshire.